-“He taught us to see,” Brower wrote of a colleague, the photographer Eliot Porter.
+“He taught us to see,” Brower wrote of a colleague, photographer Eliot Porter.
 Seeing the world through the eyes and works of the artist can inspire, arouse, and inform.
 Art can deepen awareness of the beauties of nature and the threats to it, and the sorrows and promise of human society.
 Making art can be about more than catharsis and communication: creation becomes a way to strengthen the artist’s understanding and resolve.
 Experiencing art that takes the natural world and its peoples as subject, whether as observer or creator, can build awareness and engagement and make advocates of us all.

 The Brower Center offers a unique space to explore the activist side of art through exhibitions, films, performances, lectures, and other educational programs.
-We present three exhibitions and more than 20 associated public programs each year.
+We present three exhibitions and numerous public programs each year.
 The Hazel Wolf Gallery has featured Sebastiao Salgado, Maya Lin, Richard Misrach, Chris Jordan, and Amy Franceschini, as well as a range of noteworthy emerging and mid-career artists.
 The Brower Center’s exhibitions have been recognized by national and international press, including the UK’s The Guardian, The New York Times, and San Francisco Chronicle.

 Our Goldman Theater is ADA compliant; please inquire about accessible seating options and other details.
 Click here for more information about gallery hours and holiday closures.